-Numbers fluctuate, but we estimate that there are currently between 20 and 30 adults who resort to rough sleeping on the streets of Bolton at any one time.
-Added to this we estimate there are many hundreds and possibly 1,000 or more who are in temporary and often highly unsuitable accommodation.
+The occurrence of rough sleeping in Bolton experiences minor fluctuations, with a limited number of individuals seeking shelter on the streets at any given time.
+Added to this we estimate there are many hundreds more who are in temporary and often highly unsuitable accommodation.
 Street Life works hard to get ‘difficult to house’ individuals into suitable and sustainable accommodation.
 Our vision is to see no-one having to resort to living on the streets, or in unsuitable accommodation at any time in Bolton.

 Client Stories - Street Life